ictxiangxin/boson/README.md

 ### Easy to use

-> Use boson.py to generate code.
+> Use console command boson to generate code.

-You can execute boson.py by "python3 boson.py" at Linux or "python boson.py" at Windows.
+You can execute `boson` by type "boson" at console interface.
 So that you can see the usage of console command `boson`.

 The usage of `boson` is: